 Drummers get overlooked for more visible musicians—literally.
 But without a drummer, other instruments would struggle to stay together.
 A great drummer keeps everyone on the beat and can elevate an ensemble into a work of art.

-A drummer doesn’t just provide the backbone for a band or ensemble; they give music a heartbeat and inspire listeners to move along with the sound.
+Over the past decades, a number of great drummers have provided the backbone of their bands; they give music a heartbeat and inspire listeners to move along with the sound.

 1. Buddy Rich